tbsdvl/react-launchpad/README.md

 Afterwards, you may run ```npm run build``` in a git bash terminal for a production build of the app.

 ### npm run test
-react-launchpad has a setupTests.js file in your ```/src``` directory.
-This file will import dependencies for testing axios requests and
-React components that use a jest-dom testing enviroment.
+react-launchpad has a setupTests.js file in the ```/src``` directory.
+This file will import dependencies for testing axios requests and React components that use a jest-dom testing enviroment.
 It is highly recommended that you do not delete this file, as it contains the necessary imports for axios to mock http requests and allow jest to run test suites for your application's React components.

 #### setupTests.js
 ```